HandsOnDataViz/book/docs/HandsOnDataViz.md

 to *Find Geographies* if you wish to include census tract and GeoID data in addition to the coordinates.

-Your CSV file needs to be formatted the following way, *without the header row*:
+Your CSV file **must not contain a header row**.
+It needs to be formatted the following way:

     | 1 | 300 Summit St | Hartford | CT | 06106 |
     | 2 | 1012 Broad St | Hartford | CT | 06106 |